List of John Deere tractors: 2008

 In early 2008, Deere & Company introduced another compact diesel engined tractor, the 27 hp 3005, which is essentially an updated John Deere 870.
 Followed by the new 31 engine PTO 23.5 hp 2720 later in the year.

 On the back of the John Deere publication The Furrow (Summer 2008) is a signup for new equipment.
 Deere & Company had another dealer meeting in late July 2008, to introduce many new utility tractors.
 But the real announcement came with John Deere introducing a new worldwide numbering scheme for the entire range of compact and agricultural tractors.

 Power ratings / model numbers

-From the 2008 model year range, Deere & Company nomenclature on the engine horsepower output for individual models will now be advertised in official literature and online using the metric system per the International Organization for Standardization (ISO) 97/68/EC standard for determining net rated engine drawbar power output; the metric horsepower value will be used in the model name.
+From the 2008 model year range, Deere & Company nomenclature on the engine power output for individual models will now be advertised in official literature and online using the metric system per the International Organization for Standardization (ISO) 97/68/EC standard for determining net rated engine drawbar power output; the SI power value will be used in the model name.